 About This Course is about learning How Linux Processes Talk to each Other.
 This is a sub-domain of Linux System Programming.
-We shall explore various popular mechanism used in the industry through which Linux processes exchange data with each other.
-We will go through the concepts in detail behind each IPC mechanism, discuss the implementation and design and analyse the situation where the given IPC is preferred over other.
+We shall explore various popular mechanism used in the industry through which Linux processes to exchange data with each other.
+We will go through the concepts in detail behind each IPC mechanism, discuss the implementation, and design and analyze the situation where the given IPC is preferred over others.

-We also discuss how application should be designed to use IPC facility provided by underlying Linux OS.
+We also discuss how applications should be designed to use IPC facilities provided by underlying Linux OS.

 Who should do this course ?

-This course is meant for UG Computer science students, job seekers and professional developers.
-This is MUST do course for those who want to join MNCs as a developer in System Programming.
-In System Programming, almost all the time you have to use IPC to carry out data exchange between processes, therefore students graduating in computer science and looking to seek an opportunity in MNCs as a developer should have IPC concepts at his/her finger tips.
+This course is meant for UG Computer science students, job seekers, and professional developers.
+This is a MUST do course for those who want to join MNCs as a developer in System Programming.
+In System Programming, almost all the time you have to use IPC to carry out data exchange between processes, therefore students graduating in computer science and looking to seek an opportunity in MNCs as a developer should have IPC concepts at his/her fingertips.

-It shall be advantageous if you know a little of C and OS.
-We designed this course assuming student is a complete beginner in Linux IPC and we raise the level of course gradually as we move from Basic to advance concepts wherever necessary.
+It shall be advantageous if you know a little about C and OS.
+We designed this course assuming the student is a complete beginner in Linux IPC and we raise the level of course gradually as we move from Basic to advance concepts wherever necessary.

-Also, Please just do not sit and watch my codes.
-Write your own codes, even if it is same as mine!
+Also, please just do not sit and watch my codes.
+Write your own codes, even if it is the same as mine!

-RPC (Remote Procedure Calls) is another way of carrying out Inter Process Communication between two processes running on separate machines in the network.
-You may also want to check my another course on Linux RPCs where you will learn how to implement RPCs from scratch.
+RPC (Remote Procedure Calls) is another way of carrying out Inter-Process Communication between two processes running on separate machines in the network.
+You may also want to check my other course on Linux RPCs where you will learn how to implement RPCs from scratch.